-William Plumer Jacobs was born to Rev. Ferdinand and Mary Elizabeth (Redbrook) Jacobs in Yorkville, South Carolina, March 15, 1842.
-Ferdinand had been born in Alexandria, Virginia, and following his education at Hampden-Sydney College and Union Seminary he served churches in Alabama, Georgia, and South Carolina.
-Ferdinand Jacob’s ministry over the years included the presidency of Laurens Female Seminary, principal of the Charleston Female Seminary, and teaching in Oglethorpe University.
-Young William would follow in his father’s footsteps and be involved in both pastoral and educational work as a Presbyterian minister, but he would also enter other areas of service during his very busy life.
+William Plumer Jacobs was born to Rev. Ferdinand and Mary Elizabeth (Redbrook) Jacobs in Yorkville (York), South Carolina, March 15, 1842.
+Ferdinand had been born in Alexandria, Virginia and after completing formal education at Hampden-Sydney College and Union Seminary served churches in Alabama, Georgia, and South Carolina.
+Ferdinand had worked as president of Laurens Female Seminary; principal of the Charleston Female Seminary; and he taught at Oglethorpe University.
+His ministry would provide the pattern for William as he too would become a teaching elder of varied interests and a presbyter worthy of double honor for working in several areas of ministry.

-Ferdinand’s education was completed in Virginia institutions, but Jacobs’s studies were accomplished in South Carolina at the College of Charleston, which was followed by ministerial studies at Columbia Theological Seminary.
+Ferdinand’s education was completed in Virginia institutions, but Jacobs’s studies were accomplished in South Carolina at the College of Charleston followed by ministerial studies at Columbia Theological Seminary.
 To gain preaching experience and test his ministerial gifts before finishing seminary he was licensed by Charleston Presbytery in the spring of 1863.
-After graduation Licentiate Jacobs was ordained and installed in First Presbyterian Church of Clinton beginning a call that would extend from 1864 until it was dissolved July 28, 1911.
-During the forty-seven years of his ministry the communicant membership of First Church grew from around 40 to over 300.
+After graduation, Licentiate Jacobs was ordained and installed in First Presbyterian Church of Clinton beginning a call that would extend from 1864 until it was dissolved July 28, 1911.
+During the forty-seven year tenure communicant membership of First Church grew from about 40 to over 300.
 In addition to his pastoral responsibilities with the Clinton congregation he supplied both the Duncan’s Creek and Shady Grove Churches, 1864-73; was stated supply of the Rockbridge Church, 1870-87; and was often invited to preach in other churches throughout the presbytery and synod.
 In terms of preaching, his multiple-pulpit ministry during some years is indicative of the struggle for a sufficient supply of ministers as well as a sad commentary on the ministerial candidates that died during the Civil War.

-Following the Civil War, the South’s recovery was slow due to a collapsed economy and the difficulties of Reconstruction.
+Following the Civil War, the South’s recovery was severely hampered due to a collapsed economy and the difficulties of Reconstruction.
 The administrative and physical infrastructure for educating local youth had to be rebuilt.
 W. P. Jacobs saw the need and organized the Clinton High School Association in 1872.
-An old pre-war academy building at the edge of town was renovated and William States Lee of Edisto Island was hired to be the principal and teacher.
-However, the new school was private and only those who could afford the fees had access to an education.
-From the small start of the Clinton High School Association came the organization that would take the next step, the Clinton College Association.
+An old pre-war academy building at the edge of town was renovated and William States Lee of Edisto Island was hired for the principal and teacher.
+However, the new school was private and only the few with means had access to education.
+From the small start of the Clinton High School Association came the organization that would provide the next step, the Clinton College Association.
 On October 11, 1880, Clinton College, currently Presbyterian College, was organized a coeducational school with the driving force coming from Rev. Jacobs and his First Church congregation.
 He would serve as president of the board for over twenty years.
-W. S. Lee went on from his high school work to be the first president of Clinton College, and a local minister and educator, Zelotes Holmes, was hired to serve on the faculty.
+W. S. Lee went on from his high school work to be the first president of Clinton College, and a local minister, scientist, architect, contractor, and educator, Zelotes Holmes, was hired to serve on the faculty.

 Another field of endeavor for W. P. Jacobs was printing.
 He not only founded and wrote much of the content of the periodicals, Our Monthly, True Witness, Farm and Garden, and Orphan Work, but all four were printed on a press purchased by him and set up in Clinton.
 The press was used to print these periodicals and orphanage publications, as well as presbytery minutes and other denominational literature.
 Some extant published minutes note their place of publication as Thornwell Orphanage.
 The print shop provided a vocational education for the orphans and opportunity for others to learn a trade and prepare for productive futures as Christians contributing to their churches and society.

-W. P. Jacobs had married Mary Jane Dillard in Coldwater, South Carolina, April 20, 1865.
+W. P. Jacobs married Mary Jane Dillard in Coldwater, South Carolina, April 20, 1865.
 There were at least seven children born into the Jacobs household.
 The five that lived to be adults included Florence Lee, James Ferdinand, William States, John Dillard, and Thornwell.
 In the cemetery abutting the First Presbyterian Church in Clinton are markers for two children that died in infancy.
-One stone may be for Eugene Ferdinand who was born in 1869 (Diary, 128), and the name of another child is abbreviated with the initials “W. J. J.” on the grave marker.
+One stone may be for Eugene Ferdinand born in 1869 (Diary, 128), and the name of another child is abbreviated with the initials “W. J. J.” on the grave marker.
 Given the high infant mortality rate of the era, it is possible that other children died in infancy and their deaths were not mentioned in Dr. Jacobs’s diary.
 As one wanders cemeteries and church yards from the more distant past the presence of markers for infants should cause pause given their parents concern to mark their graves.
 The Jacobs and multitudes of others from the past knew the fruit of the womb to be a blessing from God with all infants from conception having a right to life because the Lord gave it to them.
 The buried unborn and young children anticipate the resurrection of the dead to eternal life just as any other person dying in the Lord.
 Through God’s grace, William and Jane Jacobs loved and served Christ with several children born in their Covenant household, some matured but others died young; “Precious in the sight of the LORD is the death of his saints” (Psalm 116:15).

 How one man of delicate body, with defective sight and hearing from his youth, and often the victim of illness, could accomplish all that Dr. Jacobs has done, is indeed a marvel.
 But his work, as a monument erected by himself through his constructive genius, persistent toil and well-directed efforts, is before us today, speaking for itself.
 And the explanation is doubtless to be found in his indefatigable industry and his rare capacity for doing things, coupled with a thorough consecration to God, faith in prayer and fidelity to truth and duty.
 Truly may it be said of him as of Mary, “He hath done what he could,” and now, as our Synod reviews the distinguished career of its esteemed and lamented fellow-laborer, who like his Master, made himself the servant of all, it may record its appreciation of his inestimable service by borrowing other words of our Lord, “Well done, good and faithful servant.”